kyro-back-app/kyro-legal/KYRO_TERMS_OF_SERVICE.md

 ---

-## 10. Indemnification
+## 8. Indemnification

-You agree to indemnify and hold harmless Boris Yip from any claims, damages, or expenses (including legal fees) arising from:
+You agree to indemnify and hold harmless Top Brand Studio from any claims, damages, or expenses (including legal fees) arising from:
 - Your use of the App
 - Your violation of these Terms
 - Your violation of any third-party rights

 ---

-## 11. Changes to Terms
+## 9. Changes to Terms

 We may modify these Terms at any time.
 Changes will be effective:
 - Immediately upon posting in the App